BOStoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

-Purgatory Chasm State Reservation is home to two miles of trails along the sites of ancient rock formations.
+Purgatory Chasm State Reservation is home to two miles of trails — which you can access from this loop — along the sites of ancient rock formations.
 Don’t miss Purgatory Chasm itself, a quarter-mile long formation that runs ~70 ft high.

 Balance Rock Loop, 345 Mountain Rd., Princeton